odhondt/odhondt.github.io/_pages/about.md

 ### Services Offered:

 - **Software Engineering**: Implement cutting-edge methods from academic research or re-engineer existing research code into reliable, reproducible software.
-Services include module development, UI design, packaging, documentation, unit testing, benchmarking, and optimization.
+Services include module development, packaging, documentation, unit testing, benchmarking, and optimization.

 - **Data Science & Analytics**: Extract meaningful insights from SAR data by placing it in a geospatial context, creating compelling visualizations, and rigorously validating algorithms to ensure precise and dependable outcomes.